 The Problem with GMO Cotton

-You will want to purchase organic cotton where possible for infants, toddlers, and small children.
+Low Immune System – You need to purchase organic cotton where possible for infants, toddlers, and small children.

 Purchasing GMO cotton goods is not an environmentally conscious action and furthers the destruction of Earth’s ecosystem.